 The nominating and governance committee interviews, evaluates, nominates and recommends individuals for membership on our board of directors and the board's committees.
-The members of the nominating and governance committee are John M. Creekmore, Marshall H. Dickerson, Neal A. Holland, Jr., Theodore S. Moll and Michael D. Shmerling (T. Michael Glenn was also a member of this committee until his resignation from the board).
+The members of the nominating and governance committee are John M. Creekmore, Marshall H. Dickerson, John T. Foy, Neal A. Holland, Jr., Theodore S. Moll and Michael D. Shmerling.
 Each of the current members of the nominating and governance committee is an "independent director" as defined under Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
-During 2012, the nominating and governance committee held five meetings.
+During 2013, the nominating and governance committee held six meetings.